 Idaho Physician Shortage Facts

-Physician supply lags patient demand nationally and across Idaho.
+Physician supply lags behind patient demand nationally and across Idaho.
 As supply falls, patients wait longer to see a doctor, and doctors burn out.

 The U.S. is projected to have 120,000 too few doctors nationally.

-• By 2030, the United States will face a shortage of over 120,000 physicians.2
+• The United States will face a shortage of over 120,000 physicians.

-Idaho is projected to be short 1,743 doctors by 2030.
+Idaho is projected to be short 1,743 doctors.

 • Low-income citizens are disproportionately affected by these shortages.